LIFE Care at GRMC

 – Increased strength to complete necessary medical treatment

-LIFE Care is now available at GRMC, which started in early August.
-Under the leadership of Charles Nolan, MD, nephrologist, palliative medicine services are now available on both an inpatient and outpatient basis to assist members of our community with support and comfort when they are suffering with chronic or serious illnesses.
-(Read more about Dr. Nolan below.)
+Under the leadership of Charles Nolan, MD, nephrologist, palliative medicine services are available on both an inpatient and outpatient basis to assist members of our community with support and comfort when they are suffering with chronic or serious illnesses.

 “The GRMC LIFE Care program will provide one-on-one care specially tailored to the needs of our patients and their families by providing guidance, education and support services needed to provide the best possible medical care for their illness,” says Dr. Nolan.

-A patient’s physician may recommend LIFE Care services; if not, patients and families can still call to set up a consultation with our LIFE Care team.
+A patient’s physician may recommend these services; if not, patients and families can still call to set up a consultation with our team.
 Remember, palliative medicine enhances the quality of life and may positively impact the course of any chronic illness.

 For more information, call LIFE Care at GRMC at 830.401.7474.